pynvme/pynvme/doc/vscode.rst

 #. pytest panel: collects all test files and cases in scripts directory.
 #. pynvme panel: displays all active qpairs in all controllers.
 Click qpair to open or refresh its cmdlog viewer.
 #. editor: edit test scripts here.
-#. cmdlog viewer: displays the latest 128 command and completion dwords in one qpair.
+#. cmdlog viewer: displays the latest 128 commands and completion dwords in one qpair.
 #. log viewer: displays pytest log.

 Setup